-Budgeted cost: £8,200
+Budgeted cost: £42,000

 Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-1 & 2 This will involve training and release time for staff to improve attendance.
-Whole staff training on behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving school behaviour.
-Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1 & 3
+1 & 2 This will involve training and release time for staff to improve attendance. t Mary's Whole staff training on behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving school behaviour.
+Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 1 & 3 L'S Employing a Family Support Worker to specifically target and work with families in greatest need.
+A suitably qualified and talented worker, with relevant experience of work within Child and Family Wellbeing Service, can bring enormous benefits to the community.
+1, 2, 3, 4 & 6